Useful Stuff to Know » article » Getting that "piano" sound for your Bass Guitar » Apr 6, 02:19 PM

 How do we achieve the “piano” tone?

-First you need strings that emit a rich harmonic content when plucked or picked.
 DR strings like the Lo-Rider or Hi-Beams are over/compression wound so that more metal is wrapped on the core string for the same gauge versus other brands.
 More metal packed together means more longitudinal vibrations, and thus more harmonics.
 This makes them more similar to piano strings than, say, Ernie Balls.
-Unlike a guitar, the bass is extremely dependent on the kind of strings used.
+Unlike a guitar, the bass is extremely dependent on the kind of strings used because half of what you hear is the harmonics, which vary greatly with string type.
 So try some DR strings.

 Second, the way you pluck or pick the strings determines how many fundamental or harmonics are set into motion.
 The shorter the contact time between pick and string, the more harmonics are generated.
 Fingers with their wide contact points will give the most rounded and muffled tone unless they are calloused and rough.

 For rock and metal, unless you are a pro with finger plucking, try using a pick.
 If you use a thin flexible pick like a Fender Medium will give the brightest, while a Jazz III pick will provide more bass but less mid/treble.
 Picking near the bridge is brighter but more twangy, near the neck boomier but floppy.
+Tortex picks are scratchy sounding and give a lot of bite and harmonic overtones, which assists with the piano tone.

 Third, the actual piano timbre is all located in the mids and upper mids of your bass sound, in the 600-2500 Hz region.
-On the EQ, don’t scoop your mids or muffle your trebles, you need them.
+On the EQ, don’t scoop your upper mids or muffle all your trebles, you need them.
 A bass that sounds kind of middy by itself, may end up sounding very nice and defined in a mix with distorted guitars.

 In keeping them center panned, the bass remains distinct from the rhythm guitars, which themselves should be panned near full left and full right to create stereo spread and leave the center open for vocals, bass, kick, and snare.